Benson-Gikonyo/alx-system_engineering-devops/0x00-shell_basics/README.md

 Task 8: script that moves the file betty from /tmp/ to /tmp/my_first_directory.

 Task 9: script that Delete the file betty in the /tmp/my_first_directory

+Task 10: script that deletes the directory my_first_directory that is in the /tmp directory.